//EXHIBIT /BOOTHS /SCHOLARSHIP /FIRST_SIGNAL

 What's included

-Reduced-cost access to exhibit at NAESE, paired with mandatory participation in the Community Underwriter mentorship program.
+Reduced-cost access to exhibit at NAESE, paired with participation in the Community Underwriter mentorship program.
 The intent isn't just to make exhibiting cheaper; it's to make it more successful by pairing access with guidance and support.

 How selection works